Happiness (The Beloved album): Critical reception

 Upon release, Happiness received critical acclaim.
 It was named a "Staff Selection" in Spin, where reviewer Robin Reinhardt felt that the album's combination of pop and house resulted in a "catchy new disco noise that puts [the Beloved's] predecessors to shame."
 She concluded that, accented by "an airy female voice," the group "add a new dimension to the dance floor."
 Despite the rap and house music that inspired the Beloved, Robert Christgau of The Village Voice felt parts of the album resembled acts like the Human League, New Order and Heaven 17, but noted "against all odds, [the Beloved are] fun, even happy."
 He felt the album's rejection of "idiot pessimism" in favour of "hopeful optimism" was an informed choice, and concluded that the group's "tuneful rhythm tapestry will make you smile."
-In Mademoiselle, it was listed among the "Editor's Picks", and the accompanying reviewer felt the album's "ecstatic testaments to the omnipotence of love make emotion sexy again."
+In Mademoiselle, it was listed among the "Editor's Picks", with reviewer Christian Logan Wright commenting that the album's "female backup, ecstatic abandon and three-minute testaments to the omnipotence of love make emotion sexy again."

-In a retrospective review, Gareth Grundy of Select wrote that Happiness was "the acceptable pop face" of the second summer of love.
+In a retrospective review, Gareth Grundy of Select wrote that Happiness was "the acceptable pop face" of the Second Summer of Love.
 He praised its "fantastic, irresistible pop songs", as well as hailing "The Sun Rising" as a "proto-Screamadelica come-down epic."
 John Bush of AllMusic named Happiness an "Album Pick", and said that although the "post-rave synth-popsters are a bit too heavily tied to the heady days of ABC and Erasure," the album nonetheless "suits its title with a set of undeniably pleasant dance-pop."
-The third edition of The Rolling Stone Album Guide defines the Beloved as sounding like a "darker, less ironic Pet Shop Boys" during the album's best moments.
+J. D. Considine defines the Beloved in the third edition of The Rolling Stone Album Guide as sounding like a "darker, less ironic Pet Shop Boys" during the album's best moments.
 In The Rough Guide to Rock, Justin Lewis highlights Happiness as the best Beloved album, describing it as a "feel-good soundtrack to the early 90s pop and dance scene."
 He highlighted "Scarlet Beautiful" and "The Sun Rising", the latter of which he called the group's "finest moment."
-In The Encyclopedia of Popular Music, writer Colin Larkin commented that the album "perfectly embodied the tripped-out vibes of the times and sealed the Beloved's fashionable success in worldwide territories."
+In The Encyclopedia of Popular Music, Colin Larkin commented that the album "perfectly embodied the tripped-out vibes of the times and sealed the Beloved's fashionable success in worldwide territories."